 Your Eastern Cape safari holidays may also take you to Shamwari Private Game Reserve, wherein a wide variety of plant, bird and animal life such as spoonbills and hippos co-exist across five eco-systems.

-Kwandwe Game Reserve is vast: approximately 20,000 hectares of wilderness vast in a fantastic undulating landscape of dense valley bushveld, studded with giant euphorbias and aloes.
+Kwandwe Game Reserve is vast: approximately 20,000 hectares of wilderness vast, in fact.
+This is in a fantastic undulating landscape of dense valley bushveld, studded with giant euphorbias and aloes.
 Your venture here may treat you to the sighting of anything from wildebeest to lion, wild dog, rhino or giraffe.
 And, if you're interested, you can take part in additional conservation projects, such as rhino monitoring or rhino conservation.
 Speak with one of our Travel Specialists to learn more.

-Where to Stay on an Eastern Cape Safari
+Where are the Best Places to Stay on an Eastern Cape Safari?

 PICTURED: Giraffe in Kariega Game Reserve.
 Image Credit: Settlers Drift.